 Referenced files aren’t automatically uploaded and stored in iCloud, and they aren’t backed up along with the rest of your files when you back up your photo library—you must back them up manually.
 To avoid manually backing up referenced files, you can move or consolidate the files into your library.

 Store imported files outside the Photos library

-In the Photos app on your Mac, choose Photos > Preferences, then click General.
+In the Photos app on your Mac, choose Photos > Settings, then click General.

-Deselect the “Copy items to the Photos library” tickbox.
+Deselect the “Copy items to the Photos library” checkbox.

 Now, when you import photos or video, Photos leaves the files in their original location and accesses them as referenced files.

 In the Photos app on your Mac, select a referenced file.

 Choose File > Show Referenced File in Finder.